Yoshimi Hundred Caves

 Matsuyama Castle Ruins

-This Tourist Information Center is located on the second floor of the Station Building adjacent to Higashimatsuyama Station.
-Here you can find pamphlets on sightseeing spots and events in the city, walking maps, and more.
-City mascot character goods and other specialties of the city are also available for purchase.
-A pamphlet rack is also located in front of the ticket gates of Higashi Matsuyama Station, allowing you to easily grab what you need on your way to the train.
+This tourist information center is located on the second floor of the station building adjacent to Higashi-Matsuyama Station.
+Here you can find pamphlets on sightseeing spots and city events, walking maps, and more.
+City mascot character goods and other local specialty goods are also available for purchase.
+A pamphlet rack is located in front of the ticket gates of Higashi-Matsuyama Station, allowing you to easily grab what you need on your way to the train.

 Yakyu Inari Shrine